bernardogarza/react-scroll-tutorial/README.md

 # `react-scroll` Tutorial
-I built this project as a complement to an **[article](https://hackernoon.com/how-to-make-a-silky-smooth-scroll-in-react-5dj3xdl)** I wrote about using react-scroll to have smooth scrolling in your projects.
+I built this project as a complement to an **[article](https://hackernoon.com/how-to-make-a-silky-smooth-scroll-in-react-5dj3xdl)** I wrote about using react-scroll to add smooth scrolling to your projects.

 **NPM packages used on this project:**